farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 ### Threads: First pass

-This first implementation does not consider Open-Closed Principle.
+This first implementation does not consider the Open-Closed Principle.
 The chat system is only part of the marketing application.
 So, it's tempting to directly model the expected relationships between threads and marketing domain types.
 This manifests as foreign keys on the the `Thread` and as different methods for fetching threads.